trevorftp/Tsubakis-GroundCloud/README.md

 2. ???

 Bugs:
 ~~1.
 Table will revert to original data and look when you select a terminal, refresh the page to get the look back.
-(I just need to detect this and update my data)~~
+(I just need to detect this and update my data)~~ <br />
-2. The new stop and package bars are not centered vertically!
+2. The new stop and package bars are not centered vertically! <br />
-3. Time to completion estimates will sit at a low number if not all of the stops are "delivered".
+3. Time to completion estimates will sit at a low number if not all of the stops are "delivered". <br />
 4. Login page sometimes doesnt update?
-Not a big deal.
+Not a big deal. <br />

 And I am sure there are more bugs, just nothing I have found.
 It's not perfect.